davidforrest/1080-toolkit/resources/canvas/assignments/1080Fest_Program/1080fest-program.md

 <ul>
 <li>If you're performing, your presentation is scheduled <strong>during your presentation session</strong> (in most cases!).</li>
 <li>Performance spots are 10 minutes, but you don't have to use all of your time.
 If you run overtime, you can invite your audience back to your picnic blanket to continue chatting.</li>
-<li>If you're not performing, take a look at the performance schedule 👆to see if there are any performances you'd especially like to go to!</li>
+<li>If you're not performing, take a look at the performance schedule 👆to see if there are any performances you don't want to miss!</li>
 </ul>
 <p>&nbsp;</p>
 <p><strong>The Main Stage:</strong></p>